-Madison Uncontested Divorce Attorneys & Madison Divorce Lawyer
+Madison Divorce Attorneys & Madison Divorce Lawyers

 To do an uncontested divorce in Madison, you and your spouse must be in agreement about all issues in your marriage such as custody, child support, visitation, and property division.
-To get the process started we can email or mail you a questionnaire or you can fill one out online by going to our divorce questionnaire page.
-There are no hearing involved in most uncontested divorces since all matters have been agreed upon already.
+To get the process started our Madison divorce lawyer will email or mail you a questionnaire or you can fill one out online by going to our divorce questionnaire page.
+There are no hearings involved in most uncontested divorces since all matters have been agreed upon already.

-Cheap Divorce in Madison
+Divorce Attorneys in Madison

 Quick and Easy Divorce in Madison

-Once you get us the questionnaire and pay the attorney fees we will prepare your documents in compliance with the local requirements of your county.
+Once you get us the questionnaire and pay the attorney fees our local Madison divorce lawyer will prepare your documents in compliance with the local requirements of your county.
 For this fee you will have unlimited phone and email access to the attorney who can answer your questions and provide counsel concerning your case.
 After you get the documents then you and your spouse just get them properly signed and executed and return them to our office with the filing fee to file your case.

 In an uncontested divorce, if both spouses are residents of Alabama then you can usually file in any county in Alabama that you choose.
 However, it is advised that you file in a county that one of you live in.
 If only one of you resides in Alabama, then you must file your non-contested divorce in the county that the spouse living in Alabama resides in.